 Acknowledgments

 A.E. and B.F. acknowledge financial support by the national funder ANR (France) through the European Union program ERA-Net BiodivERsA (project EXOTIC), and the INRA scientific department SPE.
 A.E. and J.F. acknowledge the UMR CBGP from its internal grant support.
 V.R. acknowledges financial support by the European Union regional development fund (ERDF), the Conseil Départemental de la Réunion, the Région Réunion, and the French Agropolis Fondation (Labex Agro–Montpellier, E-SPACE project number 1504-004).
 R.A.H. acknowledges support from USDA AFRI COLO‐2016‐09135, USDA NIFA Hatch project 1012868, the French Agropolis Fondation (LabEx Agro–Montpellier) through the AAP ‘International Mobility’ (CfP 2015-02), the French programme investissement d’avenir, and the LabEx CEMEB through the AAP ‘invited scientist 2016’.
+We are grateful to the SEPA technical platform of the CBGP laboratory for hosting all experiments presented in this study.
 J.F. would like to thank Pierre E. Sirius and Ariane N. Véga for their early support.

+Conflict of interest disclosure

+The authors of this preprint declare that they have no financial conflict of interest with the content of this article.
+Some of the authors are PCI recommenders: “R.A.H., V.R, A.E. and B.F are one of the PCI Evol Biol recommenders.

 References